OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

 **Chapter Meetup**\
-**Date & Time:** 1st October 2025, 9:00am IST\
-**Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter successfully conducted its chapter meetup to assess mid-semester project progress and plan activities for the remaining semester.
-The session featured presentations from mobile security testing and web vulnerability assessment project teams showcasing their current work and findings.
-Members discussed preparations for upcoming hackathons, finalized the schedule for remaining workshops, and explored opportunities for inter-chapter collaboration.
-This meetup maintained project momentum while ensuring alignment with semester goals and addressing any technical challenges faced by teams.

-## Next Meetup/Event

-**Chapter Meetup**\
 **Date & Time: 4th November 2025, 9:00am IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter will conduct its chapter meetup to review final project deliverables and prepare for end-of-semester presentations.
-The session will feature demonstrations of completed work from mobile security testing and web vulnerability assessment project teams.
-Members will discuss plans for the semester-end showcase event and finalize the chapter newsletter.
-This meetup aims to celebrate the semester's achievements while keeping in check the semester AppSec projects.
+OWASP NIE Student Chapter successfully conducted its chapter meetup to review final project deliverables and prepare for end-of-semester presentations.
+The session featured demonstrations of completed work from mobile security testing and web vulnerability assessment project teams.
+Members discussed plans for the semester-end showcase event and finalized the chapter newsletter.
+This meetup celebrated the semester's achievements while keeping in check the semester AppSec projects.

+## Next Meetup/Event

+**Stay Tuned for our Upcoming Meetup/Event!**